Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 * **Hardware:** A computer with an available USB port and a **microUSB Data Cable**.
 (Note: "Power-only" cables will not work).
 * **Firmware:** A copy of the firmware `.bin` files (available in the [Releases](https://github.com/Resinchem/Ultimate-Bedside-Lamp/releases) area of the repository).
 * **Software:** A Chromium-based browser (Chrome, Edge, Brave, or Arc) version 89 or newer.

-> ### 🖥️ Browser Alternatives
-> If you do not wish to use a Chromium-based browser, you must use traditional desktop flashing utilities.
+**🖥️ Browser Alternatives**<br>If you do not wish to use a Chromium-based browser, you must use traditional desktop flashing utilities.
 For guidance on that method, you can refer to my [Beginner's Guide to Flashing Custom Firmware](https://youtu.be/74NGHj-cOls) video (skip to the **8:08** mark).
 {: .note }

 ---